IvaLIU727/Ecommerce_Project_Analytics_dbt/README.md

 ## 🔍 Business Questions I Explored

 🔸 How has monthly revenue trended over time?

+🔸 Which payment methods dominate — and do they affect customer spending behaviour?

+🔸 Are orders being delivered on time, and how significant is the late delivery rate?

 🔸 Which sellers generate the most revenue — and do they also have the best customer satisfaction?

-🔸 Are orders being delivered on time, and which regions struggle most?

-🔸 Who are the most valuable customers by lifetime spend?

 ---